— A PUBLIC LECTURE SERIES —

 Talks on Tap is a public lecture series designed to bring people together for accessible, thought-provoking conversations to benefit community.
 Hosted in partnership with Slow Body Beer Co., the series features speakers sharing ideas, stories, and expertise through a short talk followed by a facilitated discussion and informal mingling.

-Inspired by broader “on tap” lecture models that bring knowledge into casual spaces like bars or breweries, Talks on Tap emphasizes community engagement, conversation, and real-world impact.
+Inspired by broader "on tap" lecture models that bring knowledge into casual spaces like bars and breweries, Talks on Tap emphasizes community engagement, conversation, and real-world impact.
+In partnership with:

 Pathways to Address the Global Climate Crisis